tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 }
 ```

-If everything is set up correctly, the 'page-example-title' would be `alt + click`able.
-Make sure you've defined your project credentials in `.env.development.local` file.
+If everything is set up correctly, the 'page-example-title' should be `alt + click`able.
+Make sure you've defined your project credentials in the `.env.development.local` file.

-In client components we can use regular `react` integration:
+For client components, you can use the regular `React` integration:

 ```tsx
 'use client';